elucian/bee/syntax/composite.md

 * You can not define a variable of type tuple;
 * Tuples are source code literals with a static structure;
 * Values in a tuple can have different data types;
-* You can address elements of tuple only after unpacking;
 * Elements of tuple are ordered, but can not be addressed by index;
+* You can use elements from a tuple using unpacking operator;

 **unpacking**